MicheleCarta/golang-quiz/README.md

 ## Play Usage
 - Add a numbers of Players using : http://localhost:10000/addPlayer/?username=Zena POST
     - 3 Players already exist (you can skip)
-- Start Game : At the startup of Application, the system it will ask if you want to play or exit
+- Start Game : At the startup of Application, the system it will ask if you want to play or exit, run the server or rebuild DB
 - Play the Quiz
     - Choice a player (just select the number)
     - Answer the question digiting